kasai-codes/Note-taker-app/README.md

 ## Description

-An express.js application in which the user can add and save new notes as well as delete current notes.
+An express.js application in which the user can add and save new notes as well as delete previously saved notes.

 ## Table of contents
 * [Description](#description)